rajeshvkothari/oom/GIN_README_2508.md

 	}
 	```

-	For sdwan model make the following changes in the above requests:
+	For the sdwan model make the following changes in the above requests:

 	```sh
 	{